microsoft/typespec/docs/tutorial.md

 }
 ```

 Path parameters are appended to the URL unless a substitution with that parameter name exists on the resource path.
-For example, we might define a sub-resource using the following ADL.
+For example, we might define a sub-resource using the following Cadl.
 Note how the path parameter for our sub-resource's list operation corresponds to the substitution in the URL.

 ```
 @resource("/pets/{petId}/toys")